EMPLOYEE ENGAGEMENT: HOW TO KEEP FRONTLINE EMPLOYEES MOTIVATED AT WORK

 Employee engagement shouldn't be the complete responsibility of employees.
 In fact, one could argue that management plays the biggest role in whether work engagement is high or low.
 After all, they're the ones that set the example for their teams to follow.

-So make sure that your management team is engaged, and that they possess the proper knowledge and skills to rally the rest of their staff.
+So make sure that your management team is highly engaged, and that they possess the proper knowledge and skills to rally the rest of their staff.
 If they feel they would benefit from a certain training or conference, do what you can to support them and make it happen.
-The skills they learn may very well help them keep other employees engaged.
+The skills they aquire may very well help them learn how to engage employees better.

 Also, whenever a new employee engagement initiative is about to launch, gather your company's leaders and inform them of any changes before the rest of the company.
 This will allow them to ask questions and gain clarity.
 They can then impart what they know to their teams.